 Students from developing economies respond to need for Sustainable Development

-Students from Singapore and Ireland have oriented themselves toward Sustainable management and Civil Engineering programmes, whereas Puerto Rico, Brunei, Bhutan, Guatemala, Myanmar, and Peru leaned more towards Environmental sciences.
-Sustainable energy is a popular subject among Sustainable Development courses in Oman and Costa Rica.
+Students from Singapore and Ireland have oriented themselves toward Sustainable Management and Civil Engineering programmes, whereas Puerto Rico, Brunei, Bhutan, Guatemala, Myanmar, and Peru lean more towards Environmental sciences.
+Sustainable Energy is a popular subject among Sustainable Development courses in Oman and Costa Rica.

 Everyone at Studyportals is honoured to be an agent in the change towards a more international education, and excited to be helping more students cross borders to learn the skills they need to make a difference in their home countries and respond to some of the most important changes the world is currently experiencing.